Anna Lindh Finnish National Network

-From July 2014 till April 2018, and again since the beginning of the 2019, the Head of Network has been Executive Anu Leinonen from the Foundation of the Finnish Institute in the Middle East.
+From July 2014 till May 2022 the Head of Network was Executive Anu Leinonen from the Foundation of the Finnish Institute in the Middle East.
 Until 2014 the Head of the Finnish Network was TAPRI and Professor Tuomo Melasuo.
-The Network Coordination is supported by the Secreteriat of the Anna Lindh Foundation in Alexandria, Egypt as well as the Ministry of Foreign Affairs in Finland.
+The Network Coordination is supported by the Secreteriat of the Anna Lindh Foundation in Alexandria, Egypt as well as the Ministry for Foreign Affairs in Finland.

-- Strengthening the knowledge of the cultures and civil societies of the Mediterranean countries in Finland
+- Strengthening the knowledge of cultures and civil societies of the Mediterranean countries in Finland

-- Promoting the activities of Anna Lindh Foundation in Finland
+- Promoting the activities of the Anna Lindh Foundation in Finland

 - Extending the Finnish Network and its activities around the country

-- Counseling the members and helping them participate in the calls for proposals and activities of Anna Lindh Foundation
+- Counseling the members and helping them participate in the calls for proposals and other activities of the Anna Lindh Foundation.